Tune Stories!

 12. Chris Turner’s Leap of Faith into the Fire at Winnie’s House

-As legend would have it, at a Rustic Roots Retreat long long ago, in a Connecticut far far away… Harmonica hero and our friend, Chris Turner, was jamming around the campfire.
+As legend would have it, at a Rustic Roots Retreat long long ago, in a Connecticut (Winnie’s house) far far away… Harmonica hero and our friend, Chris Turner, was jamming around the campfire.
 His harmonica bag lay at his feet.
 In one unexpected motion, he tripped over the bag and landed mere inches away from landing his entire upper body directly into the blazing fire.
 Chris dusted himself off and was fine.
 But it was a very close call we can never forget.
 On that night, the music gnomes were watching over Chris.

 This tune is a co-write with Boston fiddler, Julie Metcalf.
 While we did attempt writing more tunes, this was the one that all of our friends wanted to learn.
+The name may be a tribute to the tunes with famously long names, such as Niel Gow’s Lamentation for the Death of his Second Wife.

 Utilizing the magic power of groups of 2’s and 4’s over the 6/8, this beast of a jig is ridiculously fun to play.
 There’s so much going on between the polyrhythms and the lydian flat 7 mode that the possibilities are endless.
 In a way, this helped seed the inspiration for this album as a whole - If possibilities are endless and music is infinite, how can we ever settle on something that is “good enough?”
 Sometimes it is better to get things done in a humble way than wait a lifetime before the moment passes.
 How much art has been passed by in pursuit of perfection?
 What if we just played the tune?
 Yea!